authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

  and displays it as the sender photo (or however else it chooses to render the BIMI logo in conjunction with the message).

+## Message Classification {#message-classification}

+The successful validation of BIMI does NOT indicate that a message is not spam, malware, or phishing.

+It is expected that receivers undertake their usual message filtering and classification steps, and take the results of these checks into consideration when deciding if a BIMI Indicator should be shown to the user.

+If classification is preformed before BIMI is evaluated then a receiver MAY CHOOSE to skip BIMI processing for that message, in this case they SHOULD add a bimi=skipped entry to the Authentication-Results header for that message, and SHOULD add a comment stating the reasons for skipping BIMI processing.

+If a message is classified as phishing or malware then the MUA SHOULD NOT display the logo.

+If a message is classified as spam (meaning that the message comes from a known brand, but contains spammy content), then the email receiver MAY choose not to display the logo.

 # Domain Reputation